-As can be seen in Table 12.4.1 the P90/P10 ratio (based on equivalised incomes net of social security contributions and income tax, but before housing costs) was 4.6 in Guernsey in 2014.
-This ratio indicates that the income of the 90% percentile household was 4.6 times higher than the income of the 10% percentile household.
+As can be seen in Table 12.4.1 the P90/P10 ratio (based on equivalised incomes net of social security contributions and income tax, but before housing costs) was 4.5 in Guernsey in 2017.
+This ratio indicates that the income of the 90% percentile household was 4.5 times higher than the income of the 10% percentile household.
+The income of the 90% percentile household was 4.6 times higher than the income of the 10% percentile in 2014.